-In 2018/19 Council will be providing a number of different services for waste collection including different bin sizes and service regularities.
+In 2019/20 Council will continue providing a number of different services for waste collection including different bin sizes and service regularities.
 All domestic waste service collection charges include recovery of the cost for the on call bulk waste collection service.
 The table below outlines the types of services offered and the annual cost of each of these services.